 - When a cat carries his tail high and straight up in the air it means he is proud and content.
 A mother cat's upright tail is a signal for her kittens to follow her.

-- When a cat is relaxed, confident and alert, it walks with its tail horizontally behind it or even slightly drooping.
+- A cat that is relaxed, confident and alert, walks with its tail horizontally behind it or even slightly drooping.
 You may also see this tail position when your cat is on the prowl or stalking.